TRANSCRIPTION OF THE ANSWERS

 5/ "Duty of memory" means for me a timeless tribute to the victorious dead.

-9/ Not going on this trip because it upsets our daily life is indifference, insulting indifference.
+9/ Not going on this trip because it upsets our daily lives is indifference, insulting indifference.
 I am going on this trip for a memory assignment, I want to see for myself, not just through interposed images or what can be told.

 10/ Some doubt the relevance of this trip, because they doubt the relevance of the students.
 But I sincerely hope that this trip will not be without repercussions in this class...